atinzad/itermore/README.md

 # Itermore

-Is a library that contains one function, gpermutation, that works similarly to Itertools' permutations, but has the ability to permute using groups, thus the g in gpermutations
+This package contains one function, gpermutation, that works similarly to Itertools' permutations, but has the ability to permute using groups, thus the g in gpermutations.
+An example is shown bellow.

 # Installation